-Lead the global transformation of nursing education and practice!
+Leading the global transformation of nursing education and practice

-The INFF is a first-of-its-kind program preparing nurse-educators to transform teaching/learning using the science, theory and practice of integrative health.
-During a 12-month fellowship, you will creatively and effectively incorporate integrative nursing into education programs.
+The Integrative Nursing Faculty Fellowship (INFF) is a first-of-its-kind program preparing nurse-educators to transform teaching/learning using the science, theory and practice of integrative health.
+During a 12-month fellowship, educators creatively and effectively incorporate integrative nursing into education programs.

 - Two residential intensives in beautiful Tucson, Arizona at the start and end of the Fellowship.

 - Experiential, online coursework and a guided teaching practicum allowing for self-reflection and personal growth.

 - Immersion in and achievement of teaching proficiency in at least two integrative therapies.

 - Tools and skills for the practical application of integrative nursing principles in a variety of learning environments.

 Sourced from INFF Alumni